Martin-Bernstein/Trickling_up.jl/README.md

 ## Replication instructions

 1. Download (or clone, for git users) this repository to your computer.
-2. Open terminal and navigate to the directory where you have placed this repository.
-Calling that `/path/to/pkg`, run the following commands:
+2. Open a command line interface (terminal) and navigate to the directory where you have placed this repository.
+Say you have placed this repository in `/path/to/pkg` – then type and run the following commands in your terminal:
 ```
 julia               #Start the Julia REPL
 cd("/path/to/pkg")  #Navigate to the location of the package repository on your machine